 Showing the benefits and practical steps of measuring power during gameplay for managing the end-user experience, based on the actual experience with the game GOALS.
 This includes advice on where and how to implement these optimisations, what techniques are best to use to control wasted heat and electricity, and what the other co-benefits are for companies (reducing Scope 3.11 end user emissions).

-Hauke Thießen, Ashe Foltin and Oliver Stock wrote Energy Saving Plugins for (Unreal, Godot and Unity) that adjust rendering settings to save energy when no player input is registered.
-The idea is to have plugins that can be just added to a project without having to implement these optimizations again and again for each game separately.
-Right now, it’s quite simple and borrows heavily from the implementation of Epic’s paper about energy optimization in Fortnite, just with a few additional settings, and the option to disable rendering completely.
+These plugins help to reduce energy consumption when the player is idle, and extend playtime on battery-powered platforms by up to 15%.
+Hauke Thießen, Ashe Foltin and Oliver Stock wrote these Energy Saving Plugins for Unreal, Godot and Unity that adjust rendering settings to save energy when no player input is registered.
+These plugins can be just added to a project without having to implement these optimizations again and again for each game separately.

 The SGA Energy Efficiency Network was born out of highly attended SGA Energy Efficiency meetups and workshops, where companies such as Microsoft, Unreal, Unity, Deck 13, Ubisoft, Nitro Games, and GOALS shared their best practices, tools, and ideas on how to optimize the energy efficiency of games and improve player experience.